 I refer to the term ‘Black Moment’, used in fiction writing to signify major crisis, despair, loss, etc.

 Every time I see or hear that phrase, I cringe.
-Here’s a ‘see what I see’ exercise – substitute any word like Native or Slavic or Disabled or Gay for ‘black’.
-Does it sound right or does it make the hairs on the back of your neck stand up just a little?
+Here’s a ‘see what I see’ exercise – substitute any ethnic or religious group descriptor, or a gender expression/identity or differently abled for ‘black’.
+Does it sound silly, or oddly out of place?

 I know the term has been used forever, but I’m developing a greater sensitivity to the use of the word ‘black’ to signify the seriously negative or something to be feared – black heart, blackball, black eye, black day, blackguard….

-I wish that writers especially could be more creative and use a term like ‘dark’, which doesn’t have any racial connotations (we don’t use the somewhat odd term African-Canadian much up here) or subtle messaging from the word being so freighted with meaning.
+I wish that writers especially could be more creative and use a term like ‘dark’, which doesn’t have any racial connotations (we don’t use the somewhat odd term African-Canadian much up here, either) or subtle messaging from the word being so freighted with meaning.

 There are many archaic turns of phrase we no longer use – poltroon, varlet, chit, beldam, cool cat, floozy, cut-purse – the list is long.

 It’s not censorship by any means — more like sensitivity, awareness and accuracy.
-Let’s have a conversation about why we use certain words or phrases that perhaps have outlived their usefulness.
+Let’s have a conversation about why we use certain words or phrases that have outlived their usefulness in the 21st century.